peterrz/odin-wi5/README.md

   APPLICATIONS net.floodlightcontroller.odin.applications.SimpleLoadBalancer
 ```

-Each pool is defined by a name, a list of IP address of physical APs (NODES),
+Each pool is defined by a name, a list of IP addresses of physical APs (NODES),
 the list of SSIDs or NETWORKS to be announced, and a list of applications
 that operate on that pool.